Geoff’s Narrations

 Vulnerable Areas

-These anatomical areas where nerves and blood vessels bundle together and become vulnerable to compression and irritation are showing up more and more in ME/CFS.
-The complex architecture in the neck, in particular, through which the nerves to the brain flow, has become a key focus with doctors (if not yet with researchers).
+These anatomical areas, where nerves and blood vessels bundle together and become vulnerable to compression and irritation, keep showing up in ME/CFS/FM.
+The complex architecture in the neck, in particular, where the nerves to the brain have to maneuver, has become a key focus with doctors (if not yet with researchers!).

-Neuromuscular strain, brachial plexus, craniocervical instability, spinal stenosis, high intracranial pressure, cerebral spinal fluid leaks, and other spinal findings all involve nerves, blood vessels, and the spinal canal that are either in the wrong place—perhaps because of connective tissue failure—or have become damaged enough for movements – sometimes quite small – to cause pain, fatigue, etc.
+Neuromuscular strain, brachial plexus, craniocervical instability, spinal stenosis, high intracranial pressure, cerebral spinal fluid leaks, and other spinal findings all seem to involve nerves, blood vessels, and the spinal canal that are in the wrong place, perhaps because of connective tissue failure.

-The stage for this study was seemingly set years ago when Peter Rowe’s neuromuscular strain studies found that small movements caused symptoms like fatigue, pain, etc. Rowe found that the inability of the nerves and soft tissues to elongate properly during small movements produced tension in the nerves, at times causing pain and other symptoms.
-Rowe postulated a number of factors (connective tissue laxity, poor posture, anatomical problems, etc.) could be causing the movement restrictions he found.
+The stage for this study was seemingly set years ago when Peter Rowe’s neuromuscular strain studies found that small movements could cause symptoms such as fatigue and pain.
+Rowe discovered that the inability of nerves and soft tissues to elongate properly produced tension in the nerves, at times causing pain and other symptoms.
+Rowe postulated a number of factors (connective tissue laxity, poor posture, anatomical problems, etc.) that could be causing the movement restrictions he found, but his findings have never been properly explored.

-Recent fibromyalgia studies which found reduced tissue elasticity/muscle stiffness in fibromyalgia patients’ trapezius muscles, that was associated with increased pain and migraine, perhaps underscored Rowe’s finding.
-The study authors pointed to a now familiar possible culprit: connective tissue problems.
+Recent fibromyalgia studies, which found reduced tissue elasticity/muscle stiffness in fibromyalgia patients’ trapezius muscles associated with increased pain and migraine, perhaps underscored Rowe’s finding.
+The study’s authors pointed to a now-familiar possible culprit: connective tissue problems.